smallstep/certificates/docs/docker.md

 EOF
 ```

-And in another terminal or in your browser:
+Test from another terminal:
 ```sh
 $ curl https://localhost:8443

 👋 Hello!
 Welcome to TLS 🔒✅
 ```

+Or visit `https://localhost:8443` from your browser.